 - Sell own products and services

 South Africans use the Uber business model for passive income.
 All you need is a car (sedan) and you could start earning over R8 000 per week with Uber.

 I know people who are working for other companies but have their cars making money for them in between working hours.
 Otherwise, you can get a driver who’s going to make you passive income on top of your salary.

 You could also subscribe to another popular e-hailing business network in South Africa, Bolt.

-Bolt was previously Taxify, changed the name earlier this year.
+Bolt was previously Taxify, the name was changed earlier in 2020.